 The cremation trend is changing the way we think about arranging a funeral.
 And opting for a simple, direct cremation is allowing families to save thousands of dollars on funeral costs, whilst also giving them back more control over the funeral and memorial process.
+Read on to find out more about arranging a direct cremation in Las Vegas.

 How funeral care is changing and economic reasons for choosing cremation

 Deciding whether to bury or cremate is a personal choice.
-For some families the decision is dictated by the budget they have for a funeral and a cremation service will cost less than a traditional burial funeral.
+For some families, the decision is dictated by the budget they have for a funeral and a cremation service will cost less than a traditional burial funeral.
 On average a cremation service is going to save you at least 40% on the cost of a burial, sometimes you can save as much as 60% on the cost of a burial service.
-More families are choosing cremation as it does offer a greater flexibility.
+More families are choosing cremation as it does offer greater flexibility.
 The funeral service does not have to go ahead immediately.
-Instead a cremation can be performed and the immediate disposition of the body dealt with and then a service held at a later date convenient to the family.
+Instead, a cremation can be performed and the immediate disposition of the body dealt with, and then a service held at a later date convenient to the family.

 How much does a funeral cost in Las Vegas?